k4rtik/techglider.in/content/quote/2012-07-18-it-is-necessary-to-work-if-not-from.markdown

 - quote
 ---

-It is necessary to work, if not from inclination, at least from despair.
+> It is necessary to work, if not from inclination, at least from despair.
 Everything considered, work is less boring than amusing oneself.

-Charles Baudelaire (discovered this in Vinod Pathari Sir's email signature and found it particularly interesting)
+---Charles Baudelaire (discovered this in Vinod Pathari Sir's email signature and found it particularly interesting)